 Please check the following campaign details to ensure that we can collect enough data to optimize towards your target CPA:

-- Is the pixel triggering on all platforms?
+- Is the pixel firing correctly on all platforms?

 Important to Note:

 - There are cases where the system can get more conversions within your CPA, therefore the system raises the CPC (you’ll see it as “optimized CPC”).
 When the Optimized CPC reaches the Maximum CPC threshold, the system will no longer be able to raise the CPC.
 If you want to get more conversions with your target CPA, you will need to raise the Entered CPC (we recommend raising it to be the same as the Optimized CPC) so that the algorithm can continue optimizing and maximizing the number of conversions.

-- Not sure about how to best use Target CPA Conversion Bid Strategy?
-Check out our suggested best practices here!
+- Still not sure about how to best use Target CPA Conversion Bid Strategy?
+Check out our suggested best practices here.